To the Somme – June-July 1916

 30th Week at War – 24th June – 30th June Villers Chatel – Ransart – St Hilaire

 On Saturday 24th, as the Unit took part in the 114th Brigade manoeuvres, the Battle of the Somme began with the commencement of the greatest bombardment the British Army had ever carried out.
 With 427 heavy guns, there was one heavy artillery piece per 58.5 yards of frontage.
 For the 38th (Welsh) Division, Divisional manoeuvres were conducted, the Unit’s A.D.S. was located at Monchy-Breton under the command of Capt Anderson.
-During the afternoon, the A.D.S. was moved forward in the afternoon to Rocort.
-Six officers and 145 otherranks of the Unit bivouacked out for the night.
+During the afternoon, the A.D.S. was moved forward to Rocort.
+Six officers and 145 other ranks of the Unit bivouacked out for the night.

 The Unit war diary records that the A.D.S. was opened at 9am and closed at 3.30pm while the M.D.S was opened at 9am and closed at 1.30pm.
 Subsidiary advanced dressing stations were formed during the day as an advance of the whole line took place.

 The Unit worked over very heavy and hilly ground carrying a large number of dummy ‘wounded’ on stretchers and wheeled stretchers and as the collecting ground was exposed (for the purpose of the exercise) to enemy fire, motor ambulances were only able to proceed a mile in front of the A.D.S.
 At the end of the manoeuvres, the men of the Unit marched the 10 miles back to Villers-Chatel arriving at 9pm with no men falling out.